John Work (fur trader): Career

 Work began his work in North America at two posts on Hudson Bay.
 He was first assigned as a steward at York Factory in 1814 and 1815.
 He was then moved to a junior trader position at Severn House, where he became district master in 1818.
 After the Hudson's Bay Company merged with North West Company in 1821, Work was retained as a senior clerk and was put in charge of the Island Lake District, a position he held until 1823.

 In 1823, Work was reassigned to the Columbia District.
 He traveled west in a party led by Peter Skene Ogden.
 On this trip, Work began keeping a travel journal.
 It is a detailed record of his journey to the Columbia River via the Athabasca River and Athabasca Pass.
 His party reached a site known as Boat Encampment on the Columbia on 13 October, and proceeding down the river with the Hudson's Bay Company trading brigade that had been sent to meet them.
 The party reached the Spokane River on 21 October.
-At that point, Ogden and Work traveled overland to their winter quarters at Spokane House in what in now eastern Washington state.
+At that point, Ogden and Work traveled overland to their winter quarters at Spokane House in what is now eastern Washington state.